Education and Outreach

 Crabtree Falls Interpreter-in-Residence

-With the addition of an interpreter-in-residence at Crabtree Falls Campground, milepost 339, the National Park Service will be able to expand its services for visitors, including demonstrations, campfire programs, guided hikes, and more.
-This popular spot has seen an increase in campers in recent years, making it the perfect place to launch this new program designed to share a greater understanding of the national park with those who visit.
-The total fundraising goal for this project is $20,000.
-Donate
+The Parkway is a fascinating place, and sometimes visitors need a little help to get to know it better.
+With the addition of an interpreter-in-residence at Crabtree Falls, the National Park Service will be able to expand its services for visitors to include demonstrations, campfire programs, and guided hikes.
+This popular spot has seen an increase in campers in recent years, making it an ideal place to station a knowledgeable interpreter to share details about the flora, fauna, and history of the area.

 Learn more